 The Tilbury2 project constitutes the construction on the site of the disused Tilbury power station of the following elements:

 New rail sidings and a new link road will also be constructed to connect to the existing transport networks.
-The present favoured option for this road and rail provision is between Ferry Road and Fort Road along the southern side of the existing railway line.
-The road and railway line would cross the existing common land.
+The road and railway line is proposed to pass between Ferry Road and Fort Road and would cross the existing common land.

 The existing jetty on the river will be lengthened to accommodate three vessels at any one time and the onward transportation of goods by barge to London.

 The Port does not need to acquire any residential properties as part of its proposals for the Tilbury2 project.
-The Port is therefore not seeking any powers of compulsory purchase over residential properties.
+The Port therefore has not sought any powers of compulsory purchase over residential properties.

 The red line crosses north of the railway line in order to provide sufficient space to allow for potential signage, lighting and related construction activities that may be required as a result of the proposed new bridge on Fort Road (which passes over the new Tilbury2 access road, rail sidings and existing rail line).
-The extent of this provision is being discussed with Thurrock Council.
 However, it is the case that this land will only be required temporarily during construction and will not be required during operation.
 Apart from the new bridge, all the permanent road and rail works will be to the south of the existing railway line.